-The fact you get all these features puts it on the list of the best CRM software with a great free package.
-If you decide to go with the paid version, you'll also get a remarkable landing page builder tool, marketing automation for social media, etc.
+The fact you get all these features puts it on the list of the best free CRM software programs available today.
+If you go with the paid version, you'll also get a remarkable landing page builder tool, marketing automation for social media, and more.

-Besides focusing on sales, email marketing, and lead management, Agile comes with a couple of fun features for your sales reps as well.
-There's gamification that creates healthy competition inside your sales teams while encouraging collaboration.
+Besides focusing on sales, email marketing, and lead management, Agile also features gamification technology that fosters healthy competition inside your sales teams while encouraging collaboration.